platformsh/platformsh-docs/toolstacks/drupal/redis.rst

    Redis_Cache

 .. note::
-   Make sure commit some code to rebuild your environment so that the new variables are properly added to your ``settings.local.php``.
+   Currently, you need to commit some code to rebuild your environment so that the new variables are properly added to your ``settings.local.php``.
+This will be fixed soon.

 Via settings.php
 ^^^^^^^^^^^^^^^^